asheesh1996/AreaDetection/README.md

 # AreaDetection

-AreaDetection is a .NET 8-based library for detecting and counting areas in images using OpenCV and Machine Learning.
+AreaDetection is a .NET 8-based program for detecting and counting areas in images using OpenCV and Machine Learning using Yolov11 model trained on [test images](https://github.com/asheesh1996/AreaDetection/tree/main/AreaDetection.Console/test_Images) .

 ## Features